Ethological markers as epistemic markers of dimensions over distribution of consciousness. 2024. [Forthcoming]

-Measuring meta-awareness during mind blanking experiences [with Sara Parmigiani, Toshikazu Kawagoe et al.] European Journal of Neuroscience.
-2023. [conditional acceptance]
+Two Models of Mind Blanking [with Sara Parmigiani, Toshikazu Kawagoe et al.].
+European Journal of Neuroscience.
+2023.
+[Published]

-Mind blanking is a mental state during which attention calls no perceptual input into conscious awareness.
-Because it is still largely unexplored, we suggest that a broader understanding of mind blanking can only be obtained as a result of a combination of the use of self-assessment methods alongside neuroimaging and neuromodulation.
-Accordingly, we explain how to combine EEG and TMS to measure whether mind-blanking equates to a lack of mental content or to a lack of linguistically or conceptually determinable mental content; we question when mind blanking occurs spontaneously as opposed to intentionally, and whether these two are instantiated by the same or by different neural correlates.
+Mind blanking is a mental state in which attention does not bring any perceptual input into conscious awareness.
+As this state is still largely unexplored, we suggest that a comprehensive understanding of mind blanking can be achieved through a multifaceted approach combining self-assessment methods, neuroimaging, and neuromodulation.
+In this article, we explain how EEG and TMS could be combined to help determine whether mind blanking is associated with a lack of mental content or a lack of linguistically or conceptually determinable mental content.
+We also question whether mind blanking occurs spontaneously or intentionally and whether these two forms are instantiated by the same or different neural correlates.

-Animal Thought Exceeds Language of Thought [with Albert Newen] Behavioral and Brain Sciences.
-2023. [in press]
+Animal Thought Exceeds Language of Thought [with Albert Newen].
+Behavioral and Brain Sciences.
+2023.
+[Published]

 Quilty-Dunn, Porot, & Mandelbaum claim that all complex infant and animal reasoning implicate LOTH-like structures.
 We agree with the authors that the mental life of animals can be explained in representationalist terms, but we disagree with their idea that the complexity of mental representations is best explained by appealing to abstract concepts, and instead, we explain that it doesn’t need to.

 Phenomenological qualitative methods applied to the analysis of cross-cultural experience in novel educational social contexts [with Ahmed A. Alhazmi].
 Frontiers in Psychology.
 2022.
 [Published]